mperucca/constraints/README.md

 ```
 The types `==`, `!=`, and other common functions, as well as the combinators `and`, `or`, `Not`, and others as well are provided by the library.

-Let's look at another example: how to safely merge two sorted lists.
+Let's look at another example of how to safely merge two sorted lists.

 There are many ways to sort a list, so merging two lists requires the lists be sorted the same way.
 Here's an unsafe merge than relies on, but doesn't enforce, this sorted condition to merge sorted lists in linear time.